Alli Simpson: Early life

+Simpson was born in 1998 or 1999 on the Gold Coast, Queensland.
+She has two brothers, including Cody.

 At the age of 12, she and her family moved to the United States so her brother could pursue his music career.
 While living in the US, Simpson got a job in national radio, released some music and filmed a movie.
 However, in 2018, she and her family moved back to Australia.

 Career

 In 2012, Simpson filmed her first movie in the United States, 12 Dogs Of Christmas: Great Puppy Rescue.
-She appeared as a character name Alli in the TV series Hacking High School in 2017.
+She appeared as a character named Alli in the TV series Hacking High School in 2017.
 Her second movie in the US, Death Link, was released in 2021.

 In 2013, she released two singles, "Notice Me" and "Why I’m Single", and went on to release more music until 2018.
 In September 2021, she revealed that she had plans to release more music.

-In 2018, Simpson was part of season 2 of the Special Broadcasting Service (SBS) documentary series Filthy Rich and Homeless.
+In 2018, Simpson appeared in season 2 of the Special Broadcasting Service (SBS) documentary series Filthy Rich and Homeless.

-Simpson appeared as a contestant on the seventh season of I’m A Celebrity…Get Me Out Of Here!
+Simpson appeared as a contestant on the seventh season of I’m a Celebrity…Get Me Out Of Here!
 Australia which premiered in January 2021.
 She was the third contestant to be eliminated.
 Later that year, Simpson competed in the third season of The Masked Singer Australia as "Lightning" and made it to the final six.

 She presented the Alli Simpson Show on Radio Disney from 2015, becoming the youngest host of a nationally syndicated show in the United States.

 In 2020, Simpson co-authored the children's book Clouds: Life's Big & Little Moments (ISBN 1534439536) with her mother, Angie Simpson.

+In 2023, Simpson competed on the seventh season of The Amazing Race Australia with her mother, Angie Simpson.